 Before you start, you should determine if embedding the scheduler is your best option.

-The WordPress platform offers three options for websites:
+As of June 2022, the WordPress platform offers three options for websites:

 WordPress.com - a free website service hosted by WordPress

 WordPress.com with a paid subscription plan - a website hosted by WordPress that offers more features and flexibility.
 The ability to add plugins and HTML to your site is available with the WordPress Pro paid subscription.